 Born in London but grew up just outside where it was greener.
 Got lost in high school in the late sixties but luckily found a way out by going to art school back in London to do photography.
-I worked as a mediocre and unenlightened photographer on and off for few years, here and there, for museums and archaeology in the main.
-Finally back to London again, this time as a technical assistant in photography for fine art students at an art school.
-That fitted like a glove and it was a privilege and a joy working there.
-I learned so much from that environment.
+I worked as a mediocre and uninspired photographer on and off for a while, here and there, and then luckily just for museums and archaeology which I was better at and enjoyed.
+But underlying artistic interests would just not rest so finally it was back to London again, this time as a technical assistant in photography for fine art students at an art school.
+That suited me perfectly and it was a privilege and a joy working there.
+I learned so much from that environment too.
 Eventually moved to Sweden where photography had to take a back seat.

 I normally use a regular SLR camera and take it from there.
 But other times I might use a mobile telephone, a scanner or anything else for any number of reasons.
 The computer is the best thing since sliced bread compared to the bad old ‘good old days’ in my opinion.
 The trick is remembering that it’s only a tool.